 The determination is based on Family.
 Closely related species are able to graft with one another.
 Most will graft to themselves.
 Only in very rare instances have unrelated species successfully been joined.

-Among those that can graft to themselves, eudicots (fruit trees) or tomato plants, are at the top.
+Among those that can graft to themselves, eudicots (fruit trees) and tomato plants are at the top.

 An exception to this is the monocots – plants that have one embryonic (baby) leaf from its seed.
 They do not have a vascular cambium, but instead have scattered vascular bundles.
 They seem to be unable to graft to themselves.

-Think of it as if you had two pieces of cake with gems either placed randomly or at specific places in a circle.
-Now if I gave you both the pieces of cake and told you to lay one on top of the other such that the gems in cake 1 match the gems in cake 2, which one would be easier to match?
+Think of it as having two pieces of cake with gems either placed randomly or at specific places in a circle.
+Now if I gave you both the pieces of cake and told you to lay one on top of the other, such that the gems in cake 1 match the gems in cake 2, which one would be easier to match?
 The one where the gems are randomly placed or the ones in specific places?

 Grafting might fail simply because the cells of the two parts don’t recognize each other.
 In some cases, cells from one part transport toxic chemicals to the opposite part, unknowingly killing it.

-If one tree produces the best quality fruits, parts of this tree could be grafted onto stocks of a sapling from the same species.
-This would create a clone.
+If one tree produces excellent quality fruits, parts of this tree could be grafted onto stocks of a sapling from the same species, which would create a clone.
 And since only the scion produces fruits, the fruits would all be genetically identical.

 In the case of woody plants, it takes longer for the plant to mature and flower.
 To reduce this time, mature scions can be grafted onto juvenile stocks.
 In such cases, the grafted scion continues to maintain its maturity and can produce flowers and seeds.

-One can also do art with grafting.
-This is called arbosculpture.
+One can also do art with grafting, a process called arbosculpture.
 As the scion and stock function as one plant, they can sometimes influence each other’s growth.
 This aids in creating easily transportable and maintainable dwarf plants.

 Yes and no. Grafting requires patience, knowledge of botany, environmental maintenance, and an abundance of care.

-Therefore, before you go off chopping and joining different plants together, it is essential to have enough knowledge.
+Therefore, before you go off chopping and joining different plants together, it’s essential to have enough knowledge.
 One must also be careful, as it’s possible to introduce pathogens from one species to another.

-So, next time you see two trees joined together or go to a garden with arbosculpture, remember that it is a product of the ‘Art of Grafting’!
+So, next time you see two trees joined together or go to a garden with arbosculpture features, remember that these wonders are a product of the ‘Art of Grafting’!